Screening’s Sorry State

 “Many companies tend to just do what’s been done before and sometimes it requires someone to introduce a new idea and say, ‘We need to try this to get better results,’ “ she says.

 Nearly every commercially available assessment has undergone validity testing, which provides a measure of protection for companies that use them, she says.
-Furthermore, gamification-based assessments offer an additional layer of protection, given their utilization of objective algorithmic measures, she adds.
+Furthermore, she adds, gamification-based assessments offer an additional layer of protection, given their utilization of objective algorithmic measures.

 “If you have tools that better predict who’s going to be a good fit for these roles, turnover should go down dramatically and you’ll have big cost savings,” says Marder.

-The study also revealed what consultant Suzin Sciabarasi says is a "lack of hiring competency" at many organizations today.
+The SHRM/Mercer study also reveals what consultant Suzin Sciabarasi says is a “lack of hiring competency” at many organizations today.

-"They haven't spent the time necessary for teaching their people how to interview effectively," says Sciabarasi, senior HR consultant at Austin-based VCFO.
-"And, interviewing and performance reviews tend to be the bane of most hiring managers' existence."
+“They haven’t spent the time necessary for teaching their people how to interview effectively,” says Sciabarasi, senior HR consultant at Austin, Texas-based VCFO.
+“And, interviewing and performance reviews tend to be the bane of most hiring managers’ existence.”

-An effective interviewer knows how to do two things, she says: Assess a candidate's job competency and assess their soft skills.
+An effective interviewer knows how to do two things, she says: Assess a candidate’s job competency and assess his or her soft skills.